cruising-altitude/SimpleModern/README.md

 ## Instructions

-Download *SimpleModern-Tablet.zip* and import it to a Power Platform environment as a new canvas app.
+Download *SimpleModern-Starter.zip* and import it to a Power Platform environment as a new canvas app.
 Then, follow further instructions on MainScreen.

 ## Change log